talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 ## Task 1: Data Exploration and Customer Analysis

-In Task 1, I embarked on a journey into the realm of exploratory data analysis.
+In Task 1, I explored and cleaned the dataset.

-Analyzed transaction and customer data to identify trends and inconsistencies.
+Formatting dataset:changed data type of Date column to the Date data type.

+Removing outliers: With help of box whisker plot.

 Developed metrics and examine sales drivers to gain insights into overall sales performance.

-Created visualizations and prepare findings to formulate a clear recommendation for the client's strategy.
+Created visualizations and prepare findings to formulate a clear recommendation for the client's strategy

-Insights:
+Insights:Most sales is coming from Budget-Mid-age single/couples,then Mainstream-young single/couples.
+Highest number of customers are in Mainstream-Young Single/Couples segment.

+Category Manager can focus more on TYRRELLS chips as Mainstream-young single/couples are tend to buy this chips by increasing the visibility of the product to attract customers of this segment.

 ## Task 2: Experimentation and uplift testing